Managing The Job Safety Analysis (JSA) Process

 • No physical handling of the report

-But better still is the ability to customize any of the templates pre-build into the user library.
-Also, the customizable notifications allow you to set up a notification to let the right person know, at the right time, that an inspection has been completed.
+Better still is the ability to customize any of the templates pre-built into the user library.
+Also, the customizable notifications allow you to set up a notification to let the right person know at the right time that an inspection has been completed.

 Start reporting today